cmichaelgraham/aurelia-typescript/generating-aurelia-type-definitions.md

 ## Generate Definitions

-When we compile the Aurelia Repos using the TypeScript compiler (with the proper options set in the `tsconfig.json` file), The `output` folder is created and filled with a `.d.ts` definition file for each `.ts` file in the source.
+To generate definitions, we compile the Aurelia Repos using the TypeScript compiler (with the proper options set in the `tsconfig.json` file).
+The [`output`](https://github.com/cmichaelgraham/aurelia-typescript/tree/master/aurelia-ts-lib/aurelia-ts/output) folder is created and filled with a `.d.ts` definition file for each `.ts` file in the source.
 The directory structure is preserved and looks like this:

 ![type definitions output folder](https://cloud.githubusercontent.com/assets/10272832/6800470/66c4e3ea-d1e4-11e4-88d2-b857cf76320f.png)